top of page

 © 2025 Sandown Centre for Regenerative Agriculture

-The Sandown Centre for Regenerative Agriculture is located on the traditional, ancestral, and unceded lands of the SENĆOŦEN-speaking W̱S͸ḴEM (Tseycum) peoples of the W̱SÁNEĆ Nation.
-We acknowledge their deep, ongoing relationship with this land and waters, which has sustained their communities since time immemorial.
+The Sandown Centre for Regenerative Agriculture is located on the traditional, unceded lands of the SENĆOŦEN speaking W̱S͸ḴEM (Tseycum) and BOḰEĆEN (Pauquachin) peoples of the W̱SÁNEĆ Nation.
+We acknowledge their deep, ongoing relationship with the land and waters since time immemorial.

 Regenerative agriculture is deeply informed by the wisdom and practices of Indigenous food systems, which have fostered ecological balance and abundance.
-Colonization violently disrupted these systems, displacing Indigenous peoples from their territories and severing traditional foodways.
-We recognize that agriculture has been both a tool of oppression and, today, a potential pathway toward justice and reconciliation.
+We recognize that agriculture has been both a tool of both oppression and a potential pathway toward justice and reconciliation.

-At Sandown, we commit to meaningful action by restoring ecosystems, honoring Indigenous knowledge, supporting food sovereignty, and fostering relationships built on respect, reciprocity, and learning.
-True regenerative agriculture must include the regeneration of right relationships—with the land, its original stewards, and one another.
+We commit to meaningful action by stewarding ecosystems, honouring Indigenous knowledge, supporting food sovereignty, and fostering relationships built on respect, reciprocity, and learning.
+Regenerative agriculture must include the regeneration of right relationships—with the land, its original stewards, and one another.

 bottom of page